I live in Staffordshire, England, where I enjoy the pastimes of real ale, photography, camping and good days out.

-EXIF information for the photographs in this photoset can be found by clicking on the source link - martyn wright - listed below each image and when on the source page by scrolling downwards.
+EXIF information for each photograph in this article can be found by clicking on the source link listed below each image.
+Once on the source page, scroll down.

 Metering and Exposure

-Exposure for each image of the photoset was either spot or multi segment metered with the camera set in manual mode then the exposure taken if I deemed the end result would be blured free.
+Exposure for each image of the photoset was either spot or multi segment metered with the camera set in manual mode then the exposure taken if I deemed the end result would be blur-free.
 Some of the images were hastily shot in auto mode, as in one or two instances, I was perched perilously close to cliff edges, and I didn't really want to be there.
 In most instances I wanted full depth of field and stopped down to f/16.